InstitutNationalduCancer/DEVTOOLS_OFFICIEL/README.md

 - Python3 Script frome REDCap to OSIRIS pivot file

 3) Others DevTools compatible for the Technical OSIRIS Deployment
-- Check quality ofr your data : https://github.com/InstitutNationalduCancer/frictionless-ci
+- Check quality of your data : https://github.com/InstitutNationalduCancer/frictionless-ci
-- Mapp your datas between coding systems and the Vocabulary standard concepts : https://github.com/InstitutNationalduCancer/Usagi_for_OSIRIS
+- Map your datas between coding systems and the Vocabulary standard concepts : https://github.com/InstitutNationalduCancer/Usagi_for_OSIRIS